 The International FP&A Board has debated on this subject in many different places around the globe.

-Here are some of the advantages and disadvantages that have been identified by senior Finance Leaders:
+Here are some of the advantages and disadvantages that senior finance leaders have identified:

 - A proven method for cost ownership and cost control

-- Could be perceived as demotivational and intimidating
+- It could be perceived as demotivational and intimidating;

 What is needed for the successful implementation of a ZBB process?

-Finance leaders from the International FP&A Board identified the following key steps needed for successful implementation of a ZBB process:
+Finance leaders from the International FP&A Board identified the following critical steps needed for the successful implementation of a ZBB process:

 - Business Buy-In.
-The ZBB process an overall business process.
-It could be led by FP&A, but will involve the whole organisation
+The ZBB process is an overall business process.
+It could be led by FP&A but will involve the whole organisation;

 - Excel is not the system to use for ZBB.
-Overall visibility and participation are essential throughout the process, and a more flexible system can help to make it happen.
+Overall visibility and participation are essential throughout the process, and a more flexible approach can help make it happen;

 - The process can be very time-consuming.
-Therefore, a “hybrid” approach will help to add most value: starting from the biggest cost and revenue lines and systematically
+Therefore, a “hybrid” approach will help add the most value: systematically starting from the highest cost and revenue lines

 ZBB and Other FP&A Methods and Techniques

-For the best results, ZBB could be used in combination and as an enabler for different modern FP&A processes, as demonstrated on the below figure.
+For the best results, ZBB could be used in combination and as an enabler for different modern FP&A processes, as demonstrated in the below figure.
 Namely, this is a good starting for understanding the key business drivers and harmonising planning processes across an organisation.
-This is a great enabler for value adding scenario planning process and analytical Rolling Forecast.
+This is a great enabler for the value-adding Scenario Planning process and analytical Rolling Forecast.

 ZBB Mini Case Study from a Fortune 100 company